 Have you considered working for yourself or setting up your own business?

-- LiveWIRE offers support information and advice for 16-30 year olds considering setting up their own business.
+- Shell LiveWIRE offers support information and advice for 16-30 year olds considering setting up their own business.

 - The Prince's Trust enterprise programme also offers help.
 They support unemployed people between 18 and 30 to work out if their business ideas are viable and if self-employment is right for them.